gitnacho/angular/packages/compiler/design/architecture.md

 Since Ivy code can only be linked against other Ivy code, to build the application all pre-Ivy dependencies from NPM must be converted to Ivy dependencies.
 This transformation must happen as a precursor to running `ngtsc` on the application, and future compilation and linking operations need to be made against this transformed version of the dependencies.

-It is possible to transpile non-Ivy code in the Angular Package Format (v6) into Ivy code, even though the `.js` files no longer contain the decorator information.
-This works because the Angular Package Format includes `.metadata.json` files for each `.js` file.
+Es posible transpilar código que no sea *Ivy* en el formato de paquete *Angular* (v6) en código *Ivy*, aunque los archivos `.js` ya no contienen la información del decorador.
+Esto funciona porque el formato de paquete *Angular* incluye archivos `.metadata.json` para cada archivo `.js`.
 These metadata files contain information that was present in the Typescript source but was removed during transpilation to Javascript, and this information is sufficient to generate patched `.js` files which add the Ivy static properties to decorated classes.

 #### Metadata from APF